Pinegrow/pg-quasar/README.md

 ## Usage

+- **ACTION REQUIRED**: Currently, only SPA & SSR mode are active in the template.
+To use other modes (desktop, mobile etc), enable them by following the official Quasar documentation.

 ### Start your development server

 For Windows build when running Mac - run Windows in a virtual machine and run development process there